-GREEN LED - Indicates that all engine systems are "OK" and operating normally (all Monitors supported by the vehicle have run and performed their self-diagnostic testing).
-The vehicle is ready for an Emissions Test (Smog Check), and there is a good possibility that it can be certified.

-- YELLOW LED Determine from the CODE RETRIEVAL PROCEDURE (page 34) which of the two possible conditions is causing the yellow LED to light. - If a "PENDING" Diagnostic Trouble Code is causing the yellow LED to light, it is possible that the vehicle will be allowed to be tested for emissions and certified.
+- 1. GREEN LED Indicates that all engine systems are "OK" and operating normally (all Monitors supported by the vehicle have run and performed their self-diagnostic testing).
+The vehicle is ready for an Emissions Test (Smog Check), and there is a good possibility that it can be certified. - YELLOW LED Determine from the CODE RETRIEVAL PROCEDURE (page 33) which of the two possible conditions is causing the yellow LED to light. - If a "PENDING" Diagnostic Trouble Code is causing the yellow LED to light, it is possible that the vehicle will be allowed to be tested for emissions and certified.
 Currently, most areas (states / countries) will allow an Emissions Test (Smog Check) to be performed if the only code in the vehicle's computer is a "PENDING" Diagnostic Trouble Code. - If the illumination of the Yellow LED is being caused by monitors that "have not run" their diagnostic testing, then the issue of the vehicle being ready for an Emissions Test (Smog Check) depends on the emissions regulations and laws of your local area.

 - Some areas require that all Monitors indicate a "Has Run" status before they allow an Emissions Test (Smog Check) to be performed.
 Other areas only require that some, but not all, Monitors have run their self-diagnostic testing before an Emissions Test (Smog Check) may be performed. - From the code retrieval procedure, determine the status of each Monitor (a solid Monitor icon shows Monitor "Has Run" status, a flashing Monitor icon indicates "Has Not Run" status).
-Take this information to an emissions professional to determine (based on your test results) if your vehicle is ready for an Emissions Test (Smog Check). - 3.
-RED LED Indicates there is a problem with one or more of the vehicle's systems.
+Take this information to an emissions professional to determine (based on your test results) if your vehicle is ready for an Emissions Test (Smog Check).

+Using the Scan Tool

+3. RED LED - Indicates there is a problem with one or more of the vehicle's systems.
 A vehicle displaying a red LED is definitely not ready for an Emissions Test (Smog Check).
 The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the Scan Tool's screen).
-Malfunction Indicator (Check Engine) the vehicle's Lamp on instrument panel will light steady.
-The problem that is causing the red LED to light must be repaired before an Emissions Test (Smog inspected/repaired before driving the vehicle further.
+The Malfunction Indicator (Check Engine) Lamp on the vehicle's instrument panel will light steady.
+The problem that is causing the red LED to light must be repaired before an Emissions Test (Smog Check) can be performed.
+It is also suggested that the vehicle be inspected/repaired before driving the vehicle further.

 If the Red LED was obtained, there is a definite problem present in the system(s).
 In these cases, you have the following options.